|

 but amazingly the mystery has deepened.
 The two part question now

-yet at the same time appear so flat?!’
+yet at the same time appear so flat?!
+What is it to be,

 It is best to reserve judgment until better